canjs/canjs/route/docs/map.md

 Assign a can.Map instance that acts as can.route's internal can.Map.
 The purpose for this is to cross-bind a top level state object (Application State) to the can.route.

-@signature `can.route.map(mapConstructor)`
+@signature `can.route.map(MapConstructor)`

-@param {can.Map} mapConstructor A can.Map constructor function.
+@param {can.Map} MapConstructor A can.Map constructor function.
 A new can.Map instance will be created and used as the can.Map internal to can.route.

 @signature `can.route.map(mapInstance)`